-You can create a sports movie club, which will create short movies or regular cinema create awareness among audiences.
+You can create a sports movie club, which will create short movies or regular cinema to create awareness among audiences.
 Not only will this create opportunities in the media sector on a large scale, but this will also be an untouched genre of Indian sports movies.
 And who knows?
 Your next sponsor could be Netflix or Amazon.

 Video can be a good means to commercialize as well.
 You can start a YouTube channel as there are few sports video bloggers.

-You can also organize an exhibition for the sports ecosystem where every leading stakeholder, retailer, infrastructure, technology companies, foundations, federations, coach crew, wholesalers, manufacturers, top corporates, policymakers, sports leagues, sport management companies, and industry stakeholders under one roof.
+You can also organize an exhibition for the sports ecosystem where every leading stakeholder, retailer, infrastructure, technology companies, foundations, federations, coach crew, wholesalers, manufacturers, top corporates, policymakers, sports leagues, sport management companies, and industry stakeholders are under one roof.
 Consider the scope of luxury management mergers, which could be in sports such as high-speed boat races, Golf, Tennis, and Boxing.

-By the end of the lecture, many students, who said that they wanted a job in a company, were motivated to pursue entrepreneurship.
+By the end of the lecture, many students, who said they wanted a job in a company, were motivated to pursue entrepreneurship.

 Mr. Richu Paul is the co-founder of Purple Salt, a media consulting company based in Cochin.
 In 2017, after understanding the need to uplift the unexplored potential in the Indian sports sector, he started focusing on building a community to bring Indian sports under one roof.
-What started as a small group has now become a vibrant community called positive sports vibe, with the active participation of over 5000 people from both India and abroad.
+What started as a small group has now become a vibrant community called a positive sports vibe, with the active participation of over 5000 people from both India and abroad.
 Currently, he is working towards connecting people in the field of sports to make a positive change in the ecosystem.

 After his post-graduation diploma in event management and photography, Mr. Paul joined the Sahara group as a celebrity manager in 2005.
-He later joined the Getty family which opened up opportunities in photography in London.
+He later joined the Getty family, which opened up opportunities in photography in London.
 He worked with numerous South Asian celebrities from the art and sports industries and initiated fashionstylologer, a fashion news platform to uplift Indian fashion profile in Europe.
 In 2015, he returned to India and co-founded Purple Salt.